-As the discussion above makes clear, Truth-Directedness is a highly schematic theory in the foundations of epistemology.
+As the broad compatibility just sketched makes clear, Truth-Directedness is a highly schematic theory in the foundations of epistemology.
 This indeterminacy might seem objectionable, but it is not.
 Rather, it is dialectically crucial.
 Disputes between the sorts of approaches mentioned above are central to contemporary epistemology.
 Truth-Directedness is intended to be powerfully ecumenical, in virtue of being compatible with all of these approaches.
-Indeed, we take commitment to something like Truth-Directedness to be close to common ground in many parts of epistemology.
-Thus, when epistemologists seek to explain the foundations of epistemic justification, they often predictably advert to similar theses.
-Here is one representative example, from Paul Moser: 14
+Indeed, we take commitment to something like Truth-Directedness to be close to common ground in epistemology.
+Thus, when epistemologists seek to explain the foundations of epistemic justification, they predictably advert to similar theses.
+Here is one representative example, from Paul Moser: 17